No other political party is a match to BJP: Nadda | Politics

-Almost all political parties in the country are family-based with none of them matching the BJP’s strength having over 18 crore countrymen, including the world’s most accepted leader Narendra Modi, as its members, party’s president J P Nadda said here on Thursday.
+Almost all political parties in the country are family-based with none of them matching the BJP's strength of over 18 crore people, including "the world's most accepted" leader Narendra Modi, as its members, party's president J P Nadda said here on Thursday.

-“It is not easy to create a membership of over 18 crore people.
-No other political party has the power to reach even near this number,” said Nadda, addressing his party working committee meeting here.
+"It is not easy to create a membership of over 18 crore people.
+No other political party has the power to reach even near this number," said Nadda, addressing a working committee meeting of the BJP's Himachal Pradesh unit here.

 "We are a mass, cadre-based organisation with the world's most accepted personality Narender Modi belonging to the BJP and this is our strength," said Nadda.